Dynamics of magnetic collective modes in the square and triangular lattice Mott insulators at finite temperature: Discussion

 \subsubsection{The adiabatic assumption}

-Our approach has assumed that the characteristic timescale for magnetic fluctuations is much greater than electronic timescales.
+Our approach has assumed that the characteristic timescale for magnetic fluctuations is much greater than electronic timescales, in analogy with the electron-phonon problem \cite{sauri}.
 In such a situation (i)~the electronic energy depends only on the instantaneous magnetic configuration, and (ii)~the leading contribution to electronic correlators can be computed without invoking retardation effects.
 This argument holds good in the strong coupling regime, where the magnetic fluctuations operate on a scale of $J_{eff} \sim t^{2}/U$ and the electrons are gapped at a scale $\sim U$.
 However, as $U/t$ reduces, the former scale rises and the latter diminishes due to closing of the gap.
 So, the argument isn't very good.
-We also comment that the auxiliary field correlator, which we computed, reproduces the essential features of the real spin-spin correlator $\langle {\bf \sigma}_{i}(t).{\bf \sigma}_{j}(t^{\prime}) \rangle$, measured in experiments as long as the adiabaticity assumption holds good.
+We also comment that the auxiliary field correlator, which we computed, reproduces the essential features of the real spin-spin correlator $\langle {\bf \sigma}_{i}(t).{\bf \sigma}_{j}(t^{\prime}) \rangle$, measured in INS experiments as long as the adiabaticity assumption holds good.
+This happens because the auxiliary field dynamics basically follows the ${\bf \sigma}_{i}$ field, with the distinction that its magnitude is not strictly bounded between 0 and 1.
+As a result, the respective intensities are different.